 Is a headhunter different than a recruiter?
 The answer is yes, a headhunter finds you.
 If you are headhunted, the job will suit your skills and talents.
 Some of the best jobs won’t be found online; sometimes, you have to wait for them to come to you.
 You may even be given opportunities that you had never considered.

-Even if you love your job, it is always good to be open to new things.
+Even if you love your job, being open to new things is always good.
 You never know what could be out there for you.
-There may be someone willing to pay more money, offer better hours, or give you new avenues to explore.
-But if you are going to be headhunted, then you need to be found, and when you are found, people need to know what you do and why you would be a fantastic employee.
+Someone may be willing to pay more money, offer better hours, or give you new avenues to explore.
+But if you are going to be headhunted, you need to be found, and when you are seen, people need to know what you do and why you would be a fantastic employee.

 Use social media